ZCai25/de_hw_top_k_words/README.md

 Since the data file is as large as the memory of my laptop, simple approaches like opening the file and reading the whole file will not work.

 Thus, the file is read in chunks of 1GB.
 To make the process faster, multi-processing is used.

+The code can be found in Word_freq.ipynb.
+Stop words used in this project is in stop_words directory.
+A sample dataset is included as an example: small_50MB_dataset.txt